--CT scan is performed to validate CPA concentration.
+-CT scan is performed to validate that all tissue is preserved.

 -Placed in permanent storage in refrigeration.

 We are actively providing services and simple storage.
 We are working hard on improving the protocol listed above.
 The biggest obstacle we face is the vast distance of the typical "patient" from our facility.

 This scan demonstrates the complexity of neurons.